troy-halpin/song-analyzer/README.md

 ## How to execute

-With Deno installed, run `deno --allow-read --allow-net index.ts` from root
+With Deno installed, run `deno --allow-net index.ts` from root

 ## TODO